Harthorne Wingo, 73, fan favorite on Knicks title team, dies - WTMJ

 “He was effervescent, gregarious, with an infectious personality not only endearing to his teammates but the Knicks Nation as well,” Frazier said.

-Apart from Frazier, Wingo played on a title team with the likes of Willis Reed, Earl Monroe, Bill Bradley, Dave DeBusschere, Jerry Lucas, Dick Barnett and Phil Jackson.
+Apart from Frazier, Wingo played on a championship team with the likes of Willis Reed, Earl Monroe, Bill Bradley, Dave DeBusschere, Jerry Lucas, Dick Barnett and Phil Jackson.

 Wingo was from Tryon, a town in Polk County near the Blue Ridge Mountains in North Carolina.
 He played in junior college before making his way to New York and earning a reputation as an elite playground player at the famed Rucker Park.